FREQUENTLY ASKED QUESTIONs

 hOW LONG HAVE YOU BEEN A PROFESSIONAL PHOTOGRAPHER?

 After getting my start with portraits and model portfolio work in the mid 1990s, I photographed my first wedding in 1999, and have personally photographed over 600 weddings all over the world in the 18 years since then.
 Wow, that happened quickly.
 I now have a callous on my shutter button finger the size of a Buick.
-In 2002, I photographed 55 weddings.
-While I definitely enjoyed them all and loved the immersion into doing what I love, that was too many for a personal life.
-Now I try to do about 20 weddings a year so I can give everyone my full attention.
+In 2002, I photographed 55 weddings, averaging 3 per weekend during peak season.
+While I definitely enjoyed them all and loved the immersion into doing what I love, that was far too many for a personal life.
+Now I try to limit myself at 20 weddings a year so I can give everyone my full attention.

 hOW DID YOU GET STARTED IN PHOTOGRAPHY?